Spantree/elasticsearch-talk/examples/06-sorting.md

 For the name field, we want to do both full-text search and string sorting.
 So to make sure we can handle both, we configure name to be a multi-field.

-`GET /wikipedia/location/_mapping`
+`GET /wikipedia/locations/_mapping`

 ## Testing the Sortable String Analyzer

 When creating new analyzers, we recommend testing them out using the Analyze API to make sure they work as expected.

-`GET /wikipedia/_analyze?field=name.sortable&text=I wanna know what love is; I want you to show me!`
+`GET /wikipedia/locations/_analyze?field=name.sortable&text=I wanna know what love is; I want you to show me!`

 ## Sorting Strings the Right Way

-Now that we've done all that, we simply swap out the sort field from the previous query to use `name.alpha_space_only`.
+Now that we've done all that, we simply swap out the sort field from the previous query to use `name.sorted`.

-`GET /wikipedia/_search`
+`GET /wikipedia/locations/_search`

 ```json
 {